o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 }
 ```

-To complete the reflection, `GlobalClass::Reflect` must be called from a system component's Reflect function.
+To complete the example, `GlobalClass::Reflect` must be called from a system component's Reflect function.

 Once the code has been compiled, it is available as a new node in Script Canvas: